home-assistant/home-assistant.io/source/_components/smhi.markdown

 </p>

 <p class='note warning'>
-Only location close to sweden can be added.
+Only location close to Sweden can be added.
 See [SMHI.se area](http://opendata.smhi.se/apidocs/metfcst/geographic_area.html) for more details what locations are supported.
 </p>